 - The update directive is executable.
-It must not appear in place of the statement following an if, while, do, switch, or label in C or C++, or in place of the statement following a logical if in Fortran. - If no if_present clause appears on the directive, each variable and array which appears in var-list must be present on the current device. - A variable or array which appears in var-list must be present on the current device. - Only the async and wait clauses may follow a device_type clause. - At most one if clause may appear.
+It must not appear in place of the statement following an if, while, do, switch, or label in C or C++, or in place of the statement following a logical if in Fortran. - If no if_present clause appears on the directive, each variable and array that appears in var-list must be present on the current device. - A variable or array that appears in var-list must be present on the current device. - Only the async and wait clauses may follow a device_type clause. - At most one if clause may appear.
 In Fortran, the condition must evaluate to a scalar logical value; in C or C++, the condition must evaluate to a scalar integer value. - Noncontiguous subarrays may be specified.
 It is implementation-specific whether noncontiguous regions are updated by using one transfer for each contiguous subregion, or whether the noncontiguous data is packed, transferred once, and unpacked, or whether one or more larger subarrays (no larger than the smallest contiguous region that contains the specified subarray) are updated. - In C and C++, a member of a struct or class may be specified, including a subarray of a member.
 Members of a subarray of struct or class type may not be specified. - In C and C++, if a subarray notation is used for a struct member, subarray notation may not be used for any parent of that struct member. - In Fortran, members of variables of derived type may be specified, including a subarray of a member.
-Members of subarrays of derived type may not be specified. - In Fortran, if array or subarray notation is used for a derived type member, array or subarray notation may not be used for an parent of that derived type member.
+Members of subarrays of derived type may not be specified. - In Fortran, if array or subarray notation is used for a derived type member, array or subarray notation may not be used for a parent of that derived type member. - See Section 2.17 Fortran Optional Arguments for discussion of Fortran optional arguments in self, host, and device clauses.

-1565 2.14.5.
+1897 2.14.5.
 Wait Directive

-See Section 2.16 Asynchronous Behavior for more information.
+1898 See Section 2.16 Asynchronous Behavior for more information.

-1567 2.14.6.
+1899 2.14.6.
 Enter Data Directive

-See Section 2.6.4 Enter Data and Exit Data Directives for more information.
+1900 See Section 2.6.5 Enter Data and Exit Data Directives for more information.

-569 2.14.7.
+1901 2.14.7.
 Exit Data Directive

-See Section 2.6.4 Enter Data and Exit Data Directives for more information.
+1902 See Section 2.6.5 Enter Data and Exit Data Directives for more information.